Dabomstew/universal-pokemon-randomizer/README.md

 If not done so already, and if you have an element with an `actionPerformed` event, update the function to call `this.enableOrDisableSubControls()`.

+## Misc Tweaks
+As stated before, Misc Tweak options are dynamically generated based on the values present in the `allTweaks` list of `MiscTweak.java`.
+Simply add your option to the list, doubling the value of the last option present in the list (e.g. if the last option's first argument is `4096`, yours must be `8192`).
+This enables the Misc Tweak to be saved to the proper bit and not interfere with any other setting.

+You will also need to manually add the `toolTipText` and `name` to `Bundle.properties` as these are required fields in the constructor.
+The format must be `CodeTweaks.<field>.name` and `CodeTweaks.<field>.toolTipText` where <field> is the 2nd argument provided in the Misc Tewak constructor.
+Remember that you must start the `toolTipText` value with `<html>`.
+See other Misc Tweaks for examples.

+As the enabling and disabling is handled elsewhere, the only thing left is to add the misc tweak to the list of options for whichever generation your tweak applies to.
+Open the RomHandler, edit the `miscTweaksAvailable` function and add the tweak to the `available` field.
+Then update the `applyMiscTweak` function to perform the desired modification.
+It is recommended to make a function that does this to enable future enhancements and easier unit testing.

 # Contacting Me
 Please only contact me with the following